A Guide to Caring Your Eyes and Vision During the Summer

 The long-term effects on the eyes of a healthy diet include a reduced risk of cataracts, formation of healthy eye cells, filtering out harmful blue wavelengths of light, and slow the progression of Age-Related Macular Degeneration (AMD).

-Contacting NeoVision Eye Center for an Eye Exam
+Contact NeoVision Eye Center for an Eye Exam This Summer

 If you have more questions or concerns about your eye’s health this summer, please visit us at NeoVision Eye Center in Union City!
 Our expert ophthalmologists have helped protect and improve the vision of our Bay Area patients with over 20 years of experience diagnosing and treating eye diseases and optical issues in children, adults, and seniors.